top of page

 West Foster Creek - Bridgeport Hill Road, WA

 Steep cutbanks along West Foster Creek expose glacial deposits inset into a thick package of Miocene Ellensburg Fm.
-Till and haystack boulders left by the Okanogan Lobe caps the higher surfaces.
+Till and haystack boulders left by the Okanogan Lobe cap the higher grassland surfaces.
 Sediments at the contact between a Pleistocene gravel and a Miocene sandstone are conspicuously deformed in two different ways - vertical clastic dikes and swirly flame structures.
-The tidy canyon is located a few miles south of Bridgeport, WA (Chief Joseph Dam across the Columbia River) along Bridgeport Hill Road.
+The tidy canyon is located 40 minutes west of Grand Coulee and a few miles south of Bridgeport, WA off Hwy 17 along Bridgeport Hill Road.
+Chief Joseph Dam crosses the Columbia River at Bridgeport.
 Jump the guardrail and explore.
 Decent parking along the sandy roadside.
 Look for footpaths leading down to the creek and informal boulder crossings.
 Wear sturdy boots.
+Fall is the best time to visit.

 West Foster Creek looking north.